Simple Pork Dumplings Recipe

 For the dipping sauce whisk together the soy, rice vinegar, sriracha and sesame oil.
 Pop into a bowl for later.

 For the dumplings, flour your work surface and divide the rested dough into 12 equal-ish pieces.
 Roll into 12 circles, around 9cms in diameter.
 You could use a cutter for this, but rough circles is fine.
 Dot some water with your finger around the edge of each circle then spoon on a heaped teaspoon of the pork filling.
 Fold over to create a semi circle and press around the filling and seal the edges.
 Make 4 little pleats around the edge of the dumpling to create the traditional shape.
-Pop on a plate and repeat with the other 11 dumplings.
-If you have any leftover filling then place in a bag and freeze for the next time you want to make dumplings.
+Place on a plate and repeat with the other 11 dumplings.
+You may have some leftover filling.
+Pop this into a bag and freeze for next time.

 Serve them, piping hot, garnished with some chives with plenty of the soy dipping sauce.